petercz1/webcomponents_pubsub/README.md

     this.pubsub.publish('NewPerson', person);
     this.pubsub.publish('Message', {"component": "app-addperson", "text": "adding " + person.name});
 ```
-Objects that are interested in those news items subscribe to them, giving the
+Objects that are interested in those news items subscribe to them, giving the callb

 ![](demo.gif)